What would the Paris climate deal look like without the United States?

 According to CNN's John D. Sutter the 2 degrees goal is incredibly consequential.
 "The fate of the planet -- and the mess we shove on future generations -- hangs in the balance."

-The vast majority of scientists agree that higher temperatures will case rising seas, flooded coastal cities, mass extinction, drought, migration crises, deadlier heatwaves, crop failures, and stronger storms.
+The vast majority of scientists agree that higher temperatures will cause rising seas, flooded coastal cities, mass extinction, drought, migration crises, deadlier heatwaves, crop failures, and stronger storms.

 A December 2016 study released in Nature Climate Change journal said a US delay could make the Paris Agreement targets "unreachable."